RavensbourneWebMedia/Web-development-workshop/sessions/03/README.md

 	$(function()
 	{
-		// WRITE YOUR CODE BETWEEN HERE
+		// WRITE ALL YOUR JS CODE BETWEEN HERE

 		// AND HERE
 	})